-I have to admit, I was impressed by the responses, and excited that so many people wanted to share their story.
-While a number of you crochet for a few of the same basic reasons, many of the stories behind those reasons were so heartfelt and had so much fulfilling and empowering emotion behind them, that it sparked an idea.
+I have to admit, I was impressed by the responses and excited that so many people wanted to share their stories.
+While many of you crochet for a few of the same basic reasons, many of the stories behind those reasons were so heartfelt and had so much fulfilling and empowering emotion behind them that they sparked an idea.

 Your stories deserve to be shared in something more than a Facebook comment!

 Before we talk about how you can share your stories to be published here on Oui Crochet, I want to talk with you a little bit about some of the reasons that were shared.